See it if Well acted piece of classic theater. Heavy accents (of course) and a relatively simple story. But well told. I enjoyed it.

-Don't see it if You don't like historical plays about the IRA.
+Don't see it if you don't like Irish accents.

 See it if you're interested in period dramas set during times of conflict.
 There are many well-drawn characters performed well by a talented cast.